IBM/event-automation/_ep_1.0/03-getting-started/02-canvas.md

 1. In the navigation banner, expand **Run** and select either **Events from now** or **Include historical** to run your flow.

    **Tip**: **Include historical** is useful while you are developing your flows because you don't need to wait for new events to be produced to the topic.
 You can use all of the events already on the Kafka topic to check that your flow is working the way that you want.
-1. Click your **Event source** node to see a live view of results from your filter.
+1. Click the filter node to see a live view of results from your filter.
 This is updated as new events are emitted onto your chosen {{site.data.reuse.eem_name}} topic.
 1. (Optional) In the navigation banner, click **Stop** to stop the flow when you finish reviewing the results.

 The clothing company selected **Include historical** to run the filter on the history of order events available on their `Order events` topic.
 All the orders from the EMEA region are displayed.
 This provides the company real-time information about orders placed in the region, and helps them review orders as they occur.